Table of Contents

 We should care our body as well as our face skin.
 And as we all know, our skin needs more care in winter months.
 Because in these months of year, dry skin is especially common.
 The humidity level outside drops, and the water in our skin evaporates more quickly.

 So it is possible you to feel your skin dry and tight.
 Besides that, your skin may look flaky and become chapped because your skin loses more than 25 percent of its ability to hold moisture in the winter.
 It is obvious that windy weather can also do the same to your skin, especially if you have a sensitive skin.

 In this case, it is up to you to protect your skin from cold weather by wearing protective clothing, gloves, and scarves.
 But are those enough?
 No!
 It is very important to apply moisturizing products that help hold moisture in your skin.

-If you suffer from dry skin in cold weather, read on to find out which oil is best for body in winter.
+If you suffer from dry and irritated skin in cold weather, read on to find out which oil is best for body in winter.

 Which oil is best for body in winter?